shopyourway/metrics/README.md

 # Metrics
 Metrics is a framework for reporting data point information (measurements and time-series) for .NET applications, uncompromisingly simple.

-Metrics can also used as a great .NET client for Graphite.
+Metrics can also be used as a .NET client for Graphite.

 ## Highlights
 * We currently support the following targets out of the box: